dphummel/dphummel.github.io/_posts/2024-09-06-CognitiveBias.md

 There are over 250 known cognitive biases.
 Here are a few:
 - ***Confirmation Bias*** - the tendancy to seek only information that supports your beliefs while ignoring contradictory evidence.
 For example, failing to accept evidence that your solution does not solve all aspects of a problem.
-- ***Anchoring Bias*** - the tendancy to rely to heavily on one trait or piece of information when making a decision.
+- ***Anchoring Bias*** - the tendancy to rely too on heavily on one trait or piece of information when making a decision.
 For example, proposing a solution based on a manager's preferences.
 - ***Bandwagon Effect*** - the tendancy to do or believe what others do or believe.
 For example, taking a certain action because your mother always did it that way.

 The *Rashomon Effect*, as highlighted in Confluence, comes from the 1950 Japanese film "Rashomon."
 In the film, four charaters offer different accounts of the same event, illustrating how personal perspectives can distort the truth due to cognitive biases.